Back to Blogs

 Active learning works on the principle of iteratively selecting the most informative or uncertain data points for labeling by a human annotator, allowing the model to actively seek feedback from the annotation instances that are challenging to predict accurately.
 By combining active learning with data drift detection, the Encord Active toolkit offers an efficient and intelligent means to adapt machine learning models to evolving data distributions.

-light-callout-cta Read A Practical Guide to Active Learning for Computer Vision for more insight on active learning.
+Read A Practical Guide to Active Learning for Computer Vision for more insight on active learning.

 Monitoring Data Distribution

-With Encord Active's visualization tool, you can analyze the distribution of incoming data.
+With Encord Index's visualization tool, you can analyze the distribution of incoming data.
 By comparing the distribution of new data with the original training data, you can detect any shifts or variations in data patterns.

 Data Quality Metrics